Let's face it: creating the perfect landing page for your services is difficult.

 Source - hillsboroaviation.com

-Hillsboro Aviation's tour's page is simple, yet very effective.
+Hillsboro Aviation's tour's web design is simple, yet very effective.
 Here's what we like:

 - Great use of imagery on the page.
 Definitely makes you want to sit in that passenger seat.